+"The Artistic Development of Frank Mikuska"

+Rachel Gartner

-Mikuska was students who experienced first handdeeply affected by the new artistic tendencies that were being encouraged at the School of Art.
+Frank Mikuska was a member of the generation of students who experienced the incorporation of the School of Art into the University of Manitoba first hand.
+He was also one of the students who was most deeply affected by the new artistic tendencies that were being encouraged at the School of Art within the University.
 While he has not received the recognition that some of his contemporaries have, he is to be recognized as one of the most important artists working in Winnipeg during the 1960s and 70s.
-During this period he experimented with a range of media, and his art, while it does not necessarily represent what was current in the leading art centres is innovative in many respects.
+During this period he experimented with a range of media, and his art, while it does not necessarily represent what was current in the leading art centres of the day, is innovative in many respects and is of consistently high quality.

 Mikuska was born in Winnipeg in 1930, the third of four children.
 His parents immigrated to Canada from Slovakia in 1923.
 Originally, his parents wanted to move to the United States; however, there were quotas limiting the number of Central Europeans immigrants, and they had been filled by the time that Frank’s parents arrived in Canada.
 Initially, his father worked in the forestry industry in Northwestern Ontario.
-The family finally settled in the community of Point Douglas Winnipeg, and this is where Frank spent his youth.
+The family finally settled in the community of Point Douglas, one of Winnipeg’s oldest neighbourhoods, and this is where Frank spent his youth.

 Neither of Frank’s parents engaged in artistic activity, and therefore, he was not exposed to very much art at home.
-However, because he was raised in a religious household, he was exposed to imagery.
+However, because he was raised in a religious household, he was exposed to liturgical imagery.
 His family attended the Roman Catholic Church of the Immaculate Conception which was richly painted on its interior.
-Although the building no longer survives, Frank recalls being awestruck by the images This was the only art that he had access to his youth e attended the church’s parochial schoolA nun teaching there noticed his aptitude for art and both encouraged him and supplied him with materials.
+Although the building no longer survives, Frank recalls being awestruck by the images on its walls.
+This was the only art that he had access to during his youth.
+He also attended the church’s parochial school.
+A nun teaching there noticed his aptitude for art and both encouraged him and supplied him with materials.

-Mikuska was held back two years in elementary school because he was not proficient enough in nglish to move forward. n high school he became frustrated with the curriculum and the placed on reading.
-In an interview, does not specify why it is that he struggled so much with language and reading.
+Mikuska was held back two years in elementary school because he was not proficient enough in English to move forward.
+In high school he became frustrated with the curriculum and the emphasis placed on reading.
+In an interview recently conducted with Oliver Botar, Mikuska does not specify why it is that he struggled so much with language and reading.
 However, one should note that while his father became quite fluent in English, his mother resisted learning the language and neither of them emphasized reading in their household.
 In any case, halfway through his grade ten year, Frank dropped out of school.

-His decision to enroll in the Winnipeg School of Art at the age of 17 was precipitated in part by the death of his brother, who had been employed at Manitoba Hydro and was electrocuted while working on ground lines during a rainstorm in 1947.
+His decision to enroll in the Winnipeg School of Art at the age of 17 was precipitated in part by the death of his brother, who had been employed at Manitoba Hydro [was this the name of the company at the time?] and was electrocuted while working on ground lines during a rainstorm in 1947.
 In the aftermath of this accident, Frank’s parents pushed him to find something meaningful to do that was not dangerous.
-He decided to enroll in the School of Art because he felt that he did not really have any aptitude for other things.
+He decided to enroll in the Winnipeg School of Art because he felt that he did not really have any aptitude for other things.
 His parents supported his decision and paid for his classes.
-His somewhat spontaneous decision to enroll in the School of Art can be seen as one of the most important decisions
+His somewhat spontaneous decision to enroll in the School of Art can be seen as one of the most important decisions of his life.